sedlak477/TwitchChatAlerts/README.md

 A very simple application to get notified of basic Twitch chat events.

+## Features

+* Monitor multiple Twitch chats at the same time
+* Read chat messages
+* Receive notifications on:
+  * somebody hosting a channel
+  * somebody cheering on a channel
+  * somebody (re)subscribing to a channel
+  * somebody joining or leaving a channel
+* Single channel mode for only montioring one channel with cleaner output

 ## Config

 Just add a `config.json` file in the root directory and set the following settings: